DizcatOff/DizCatOff/README.md

 🚛 **Ghosty – ETS2 External Tool**
 I’m currently working on an **external C++ tool for Euro Truck Simulator 2**, focused on:
 - Performance & stability
-- Clean architecture
+- Features
 - Game data interaction
-- Tooling & automation
+- Tooling

 > This project is my primary learning and development focus.
+> Its already released and stable (https://mysticn7.github.io/Ghosty/)

 ---